-How many times have we heard people in books and movies and even real life go on about that one true connection with their “Soulmates”?
+How often have we heard people in books, movies, and even real life go on about that one true connection with their “Soulmates”?
 The possibility of finding someone who shares the same outlook on life and living seems surreal.

 The Yogic Soulmate and Kundalini

 Whenever it happens, absolute oneness is felt.
 There is unity and not just a union.
 Two people utterly melt into each other, unio mystica.
 They function as one, almost like the clichéd two bodies, but one soul theory.
 It is in absolute harmony and the highest form of love and connection at its peak.
 No meditation is needed – this love is enough.

 Kundalini is the ancient Sanskrit name for the primal life force that animates all living beings.
-The activation of this energy, also known as Holy Spirit, Chi or Prana, initiates the process of spiritual growth and enlightenment by unifying our body, mind, and soul.
+The activation of this energy, also known as the Holy Spirit, Chi, or Prana, initiates the process of spiritual growth by unifying our body, mind, and soul.
 Since it originates from the Divine Source, it leads into an expanded state of consciousness and interconnects us with all living beings – and ultimately God.

 Everything in the world is manifested in duality (the male and the female).
-Therefore, each and every soul has its counter soul called as twin soul or twin flame.
-One-half of the soul manifests the masculine side and other manifests in the feminine side.
-The destiny of the twin souls is to reunite and get liberation in the end of the soul life cycle.
+Therefore, every soul has its counter soul called a twin soul or twin flame.
+One-half of the soul manifests the masculine side, and the other manifests in the feminine side.
+The destiny of the twin souls is to reunite and get liberation at the end of the soul life cycle.

-“Twin Flames are feminine and masculine counterpart energy of same energy on the same frequency.”
+Twin Flames are feminine and masculine counterpart energy of the same energy on the same frequency.

-Thereby suggesting twin flames are definitely soul mates but not all soul mates are twin flames.
+Thereby suggesting twin flames are definitely soul mates, but not all soul mates are twin flames.

 Kundalini and Twin Flames

-The reason a full-blown kundalini awakening rarely happens immediately upon meeting the Twin Flame is that it is often only through the separation that their passion for each other becomes internally validated and their egos heal sufficiently to allow the merging can take place.
+A full-blown kundalini awakening rarely happens immediately upon meeting the Twin Flame because it is often only through the separation that their passion for each other becomes internally validated.
+Their egos heal sufficiently to allow the merging can take place.
 This is where, even when the Twin Flames are no longer in physical contact, the energy connecting their central nervous system and five major organs will be linked up.

-Once this happens, specific spiritual abilities manifest, such as sensing each other’s thoughts telepathically and each other’s energy naturally, even when not physically together, incredible sensation of unconditional love, bliss, and desire for our Twin Flame.
-This does not mean that both Twins are ready for the union at this point, it just means that the spark has been ignited and everything from this point on is preparation for their final union together.
+Once this happens, specific spiritual abilities manifest, such as sensing each other’s thoughts telepathically and energy naturally, even when not physically together, and the incredible sensation of unconditional love, bliss, and desire for our Twin Flame.
+This does not mean that both Twins are ready for the union at this point.
+It just means that the spark has been ignited, and everything from this point on is preparation for their final union together.

 The legendary examples of Twin Flames in Hinduism